- Motivations For Selling A Business

 Refundable and Non-Refundable Deposits

-Given that the market has heated up so much in the last year, many sellers will request a good faith deposit.
+Since the market heated up last year, many sellers will request a good faith deposit.
 These deposits are meant to ensure that you’re sincere in your interest in acquiring the company.
 Sometimes these are refundable and sometimes not.

 Non-Refundable Deposits, a Mini-Case Study